-The Iowa Chapter of Children’s Advocacy Centers promotes the development, growth and utilization of Child Advocacy Centers and Multidisciplinary Teams to better serve Iowa’s abused and neglected children and their families.
+The Iowa Chapter of Children’s Advocacy Centers supports the development, growth and best practice of Child Advocacy Centers to better serve child abuse victims and their families.

 Child Advocacy Centers provide a child-focused setting designed to provide a safe, comfortable and neutral place where child abuse forensic interviews can be conducted and other support services can be provided for children and families.